Skip to main content

 For peptides, several ICH guidelines form the bedrock of regulatory expectations, even as the unique properties of these molecules continue to challenge the existing frameworks.
 The central scientific issue is that peptides occupy a space between traditional small-molecule drugs and larger protein-based biologics, possessing characteristics of both.

-A of 20 amino acids might be treated as a small molecule by one regulatory authority, while another might classify it as a biologic, triggering different requirements for safety and toxicology testing.
+A synthetic peptide of 20 amino acids might be treated as a small molecule by one regulatory authority, while another might classify it as a biologic, triggering different requirements for safety and toxicology testing.
 This disparity in classification can lead to different nonclinical development programs, creating inefficiencies and scientific debate.
 True harmonization requires a consensus on how to classify these complex molecules, or perhaps the development of a new, bespoke regulatory framework designed specifically for synthetic therapeutic peptides and oligonucleotides.

 A calm female portrait signifies achieved hormone optimization and metabolic health.
 Showcasing enhanced cellular vitality, radiant dermal integrity, and endocrine balance, it exemplifies a successful patient wellness journey reflecting clinical efficacy from therapeutic protocols